device42/traceroute_tags/README.md

 ### Info
 -----------------------------
-* configuration.xml - file from where we get configuration information about D42 and traceroute arguments.
+* configuration.xml - file from where we get configuration information about Device42 and traceroute arguments.
-* devicd42.py - file with integration device42 instance
+* device42.py - file with integration Device42 instance.
 * traceroute.py - file with python traceroute code using raw socket.
 * traceroute_tags.py - start script file.

 ### Support
 -----------------------------
 We will support any issues you run into with the script and help answer any questions you have.
-Please reach out to us at support@device42.com
+Please reach out to us at support@device42.com.

-###Version
+### Version
 -----------------------------
 1.0.0